youtube/cobalt/src/cobalt/doc/performance_tuning.md

 ### Close the debug console when measuring performance

-Cobalt provides a debug console in non-gold builds to allow the display of variables overlayed on top of the application.
+Cobalt provides a debug console in non-gold builds to allow the display of variables overlaid on top of the application.
 This can be helpful for debugging issues and keeping track of things like app lifetime, but the debug console consumes significant resources when it is visible in order to render it, so it should be hidden when performance is being evaluated.